 Watch out for Fat Bike Nights at The Trailhead this season.
 Fat bikers may ride the snowmaking trails from 6pm – 9pm on select Friday, Saturday, and Sunday evenings when the trails are open.

-Riders must buy and display an All-Access Ski Trail Pass in order to ride the trails.
+Riders must buy an All-Access Ski Trail Pass in order to ride the trails.
 Note that riders who already have a pass for skiing may use the same pass for riding.
 Riding is ONLY allowed on Friday, Saturday, and Sunday evenings, and riders cannot ride on any other ski trails during fat-tire biking hours – or at any other time.

 The Loppet Foundation reserves the right to shut down fat tire riding if conditions are not conducive.